vishwakarma09/ChatScript/WIKI/ESOTERIC-CHATSCRIPT/ChatScript-Control-Scripts.md

 The default control script shipped with ChatScript reacts to only the first sentence of your input.
 One can instead write a control script to react to each input sentence.
 It's a choice.

+The engine dictates that when a rule executes and generates user output AND doesn't fail after that, then rule processing in a topic ends and so on up the call chain of topics.

-The only absolute control the engine has built in is that it will react to each input by invoking a control script before it begins looking at any sentence of your input, a control script for each sentence of your input, and a control script after all input has been processed.
+The engine also has built in is that it will try to execute a control script at the start of a volley (preprocessing), a control script per sentence in the current volley, and a control script at the end of a volley (postprocessing).

+# Bot Macro

 Actually, the first part of controlling your bot is the outputmacro that defines what happens when your bot gets first created for a user.
 This is where you tell the system what topics to call for the 3 control phases and what variables you want to initialize or facts you want to create.
 Also what topic to start out in, if any.
+And any controls on how input is processed and how output is processed.
 E.g.,
 ```
 outputmacro: Thomas()
   ^addtopic(~introductions)